12 Simonds Hill Road

 • Sleeping bag: or other bedding.
 The ground is hard, and the nights can be chilly even in warm weather.

-• Flashlights: Most people decide they don't need one of these, or don't bring sufficient batteries, and then ask to borrow one of ours.
+• Flashlights or Lanterns: So many people decide they don't need one of these, or don't bring sufficient batteries, and then ask to borrow one of ours.
 Fewer than half of the flashlights we lend to people during campouts ever get returned to us.
 Please bring your own flashlights and batteries.

 • Clothing: Bring clothing appropriate for a range of possible weather conditions.
 Camping can be messy!
 If you want to bring something fancy, put it in a garment bag, and bring casual clothes as well.
-An extra pair or two of dry socks is often a good idea in even slightly damp weather.
+An extra pair or two of dry socks is often a good idea in even slightly damp weather, which near a swamp is almost always.

 • Sensible Shoes: While some people can make it down to the field in high heels, I would not recommend it.
 Bring shoes appropriate for being in the woods.

-• Food: Please bring sufficient food for the event, and the means to keep it chilled if needed.
+• Food: Please bring sufficient food for the event, and the means to cook it and keep it chilled if needed.
+You cannot keep food in our refrigerator or freezer.
 Keep in mind that camping food can be more than just franks & beans, smores, and "energy" bars.
 Consider what you'll actually want to be eating for three or more days, especially when the guy in the tent next to you is grilling salmon steaks and steaming fresh veggies.
+Sharing is great.
+Mooching is not so great.
 Being outdoors all day and night often makes folks much hungrier than usual.
-We can generally provide milk, oatmeal, fresh eggs, and perhaps even soup or PB&J sandwiches to those who really need them, but if you anticipate not having enough to eat during the event due to financial hardship, please let us know ahead of time.
-(You can help out in the kitchen in return.)
+If you anticipate not having enough to eat during the event due to severe financial hardship, please let us know ahead of time - you can help out in the kitchen in return.
+(If you simply can't be bothered to prepare, we are less sympathetic.)
 Guests can drop by the grocery store in Gardner on their way in.
-If you will need to drive to the grocery store during the campout, let the staff know ahead of time.
+If you will need to drive to the grocery store during the a larger campout, let the staff know ahead of time.

 • Cooking Gear: What you bring depends on what you'll be cooking, but think it through.
 Do you need a pot or frying pan?
 Cooking or serving utensils?
 Forks, spoons, sharp knives?
 Paper towels or napkins?
 Cups, bowls, and plates?
-Many people bring propane stoves and occasionally hibachis, but there is also a very small woodstove in the cooking area, and of course, the fire pit.
-We have a number of older coolers you can borrow, but you will need to provide ice!
+Many people bring propane stoves, but there is also an area for a small cooking fire.

 • Potluck: Most of our campouts have a potluck feast on one of the nights.
-A very limited number of people may use our kitchen to reheat a fully prepared dish, if they let us know beforehand.
+At some events, two or three people might (with prior arrangement) be able to use our kitchen to reheat a fully prepared dish, but this is generally not a great plan.
 We do not have the space for ten people to cook in our kitchen at once.
 Please bring a substantial dish to potluck, rather than snacks.
 Alcohol is welcome, but it is NOT potluck.

 • Possible Other Gear: Folding tables or chairs.
 Air mattress or other bed.
 Drums and other musical instruments.
 First Aid supplies.
 Medication.
 Supplies and food for any animals you might be bringing.